-Low endocannabinoid levels in your body or ECS dysfunction can contribute to the development of certain conditions, like migraines, fibromyalgia and irritable bowel syndrome.
+Low endocannabinoid levels in your body creates an Endocannabinoid Deficiency or ECS dysfunction and can contribute to the development of certain conditions, like migraines, fibromyalgia and irritable bowel syndrome.

 Have you ever wondered why so many people see positive results when they add CBD to their daily routine?
 Well, it’s largely rooted in how our Endocannabinoid System (ECS) responds positively to cannabinoid supplements when it’s deficient.